 Each different type of siding material has advantages and disadvantages, so choose carefully.
 Brick is expensive, doesn’t have many customized options, but does help insulate your home.
 Wood siding has a traditional, old-fashioned appeal, but is both costly and not as durable as vinyl or plaster.

 Choose the best option for your budget and your home and consider how long you want your siding to last.
 Most siding products come with extended warranties.
 But some warranties are prorated, which means you pay more for repairs the longer the siding is on your home.
 Ask your salesperson for details about your product’s warranty.

 Many people discount vinyl siding because they assume it doesn’t have as many options, or it won’t last as long as other materials.
 In recent years, vinyl siding industry innovations make vinyl the most popular choice on the market.
 Some brands now offer lifetime warranties, extra insulation, and a greater depth of color options than ever before.

 Consult with your salesperson and consider your environment and climate to find the best option for you.
 Though all siding options offer certain advantages, some are better than others at providing insulation or boosting your home’s curb appeal.
 Some options even allow you to transfer your warranty to a new owner if you sell your home.

 Finally, embarking on a new siding project is an involved process.
 The best time of the year to start on a new siding project is during the spring or fall, particularly if you’ve decided on vinyl siding.
 Vinyl is susceptible to cracking at colder temperatures or warping at warmer temperatures, so make sure your project is finished before the temperature changes too much.

-If you have questions, please call our best contractor at Prominent Construction, LLC – Roofing Pros. qualified sales personnel for a consultation.
+If you have questions, please call our best contractor at Prominent Construction Roofing. qualified sales personnel for a consultation.
 With years of experience in the field, we’re looking forward to helping answer any of your questions.